discretize/discretize-guides/fractals/swampland/index.md

 <Grid>
 <GridItem sm="8">
 In the passage, the Mossman is waiting to fight you.
 You can break his defiance bar while he is in <Effect name="Stealth"/> to force a reveal and make him <Effect name="Exposed"/>.
-Walk to the _Mistlock Singularity_ insite the Bloomhunger's lair to reset your cooldown and pre-stack some boons.
+Walk to the _Mistlock Singularity_ inside the Bloomhunger's lair to reset your cooldown and pre-stack some boons.
 <Message>
 **Beware, there is a wisp that has <Effect name="Invulnerability"/> and can attack you, putting you in combat during pre-stack**!
 </Message>